customAppsGraybar/custom-widgets-examples/README.md

 # Custom Widget Examples

-This repository holds an example widget as showcase for the custom widget development.
+This repository holds an example widget as showcase for the Staffbase custom widget development.
 This example should help developers creating their own custom widget.

 ## Weather Widget